PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 0.001100110011... (base 2)
 ```

 Recurring operations are more prevalent in the base 2 numbering system as there are less unique characters to represent a number than in decimal, making it even more limited.
-Physically a computer can only store numbers to a specified precision of physical bits and therefore rounding errors are observed when working with floating point numbers.
-This is the reason for the error seen at the beginning of this tutorial.
+Physically a computer can only store numbers to a specified precision of physical bits and therefore rounding errors are observed when working with floating point numbers, with the last digit truncated.
+This is the reason for the rounding error observed at the beginning of this tutorial.

 ## IEEE Standard for Floating-Point Arithmetic

-Floating point arithmetic is fundamentally a binary representation of scientific notation using the base two system opposed to the base ten system.
-For simplicity let's look at the floating-point format binary 16 specified by the Institute of Electrical and Electronics Engineers (IEEE).
+Floating point arithmetic specified by the Institute of Electrical and Electronics Engineers (IEEE) is fundamentally a binary representation of scientific notation.
+For simplicity let's look at the floating-point format binary 16.

 The floating-point format binary 16 has a similar form to binary scientific notation: